loganmarchione/loganmarchione.com/content/posts/2023/index.md

 - 2A max power draw (manufacturers will often give measurments in watts, so you'll have to convert using `A = W/V`)
 - keep in mind that the M.2 slot is limited to PCIe Gen3 x4 (so a PCIe Gen4 drive is overkill)

 Below are some SSDs I found in my searching.
-All of these are 512GB, expect the Inland, which only comes in 1TB versions.
+All of these are 512GB, except the Inland, which only comes in a 1TB version.
 I stumbled upon a much more [extensive post](https://dancharblog.wordpress.com/2020/03/19/upgrade-sl3-or-spx-to-1tb/) about replacement SSDs, so be sure to check that out for even more options.